Meiji era: Economy

 The Industrial Revolution in Japan occurred during the Meiji era.
-The industrial revolution began about 1870 as Meiji era leaders decided to catch up with the West.
+The industrial revolution began around 1870 as Meiji era leaders decided to catch up with the West.
 The government built railroads, improved roads, and inaugurated a land reform program to prepare the country for further development.
 It inaugurated a new Western-based education system for all young people, sent thousands of students to the United States and Europe, and hired more than 3,000 Westerners to teach modern science, mathematics, technology, and foreign languages in Japan (O-yatoi gaikokujin).

 In 1871, a group of Japanese politicians known as the Iwakura Mission toured Europe and the US to learn western ways.
-The result was a deliberate state led industrialization policy to enable Japan to quickly catch up.
-The Bank of Japan, founded in 1877, used taxes to fund model steel and textile factories.
+The result was a deliberate state-led industrialization policy to enable Japan to quickly catch up.

+Japan developed modern industry through direct state intervention.
+Government-owned enterprises were important to the development of key economic sectors like railways.
+Through government connections, major private enterprises received various forms of financial support from the state.

 Modern industry first appeared in textiles, including cotton and especially silk, which was based in home workshops in rural areas.
 Due to the importing of new textile manufacturing technology from Europe, between 1886 and 1897, Japan's total value of yarn output rose from 12 million to 176 million yen.
 In 1886, 62% of yarn in Japan was imported; by 1902, most yarn was produced locally.
-By 1913, Japan was producing 672 million pounds of yarn per year, becoming the fourth largest exporter of cotton yarn.
+By 1913, Japan was producing 672 million pounds of yarn per year, becoming the world's fourth-largest exporter of cotton yarn.

-The first railway was opened between Tokyo and Yokohama in 1872; and railway was rapidly developed throughout Japan well into the twentieth century.
-The introduction of railway transportation led to more efficient production due to the decline in transport costs, allowing manufacturing firms to move into more populated interior regions of Japan in search for labor input.
-The railway also enabled a new-found access to raw materials that had previously been too difficult or costly to transport.
+The first railway was opened between Tokyo and Yokohama in 1872.
+The rail system was rapidly developed throughout Japan well into the twentieth century.
+The introduction of railway transportation led to more efficient production due to the decrease in transport costs, allowing manufacturing firms to move into more populated interior regions of Japan in search for labor input.
+The railway also enabled newfound access to raw materials that had previously been too difficult or too costly to transport.